this picture and the next two courtesy of Petr Řezáč

 Life and works

 One of its former inhabitants, Frantiska Blechová (1911-2001), has become known because from around 1970 on she transformed the garden in front of her house into a fairytale art environment.

 Made from concrete some forty sculptures populate the garden.
 One can see musicians, gnomes, princes and princesses, all kinds of common people and all kinds of animals. such as giraffes, zebras, lions, frogs, elephants, all items colorful painted and provided with hats and/or attributes suited to the depicted personality.

-Blechová was born in Biskupice and after leaving school she worked in the fields.
-She got married, her husband was a mason, and the couple got some ine children.
-Around 1970, whe she was around age sixty, she began creating the sculptures.
+Frantiska Blechová was born in Biskupice and after leaving school she worked in the fields.
+She got married, her husband was a mason, and the couple got some nine children.
+Around 1970, when she was around age sixty, she began creating the sculptures.

 She also decorated the facade and the interior walls of the house with large scale paintings and she designed and constructed the tombstone for her grave on the local graveyard.

 The picture above (September 2012) shows a detail of this creation, made in Blechová's own manner: a structure from all sorts of stones, decorated with angels and turtledoves and painted in bright white, ocher and purple colors.
 Meanwhile this tombstone has been replaced by one that is more common in the eyes of the bereaved.